Aeroflot Flight 191

-Aeroflot Flight 191 was a Soviet domestic passenger flight from Vnukovo International Airport to Ashgabat International Airport, with a stopover in Turkmenbashi International Airport.
+Aeroflot Flight 191 was a Soviet domestic passenger flight from Vnukovo International Airport to Ashkhabad (now Ashgabat) International Airport, with a stopover in Krasnovodsk Airport (now Turkmenbashi International Airport).
 On 5 March 1963, the Ilyushin Il-18 crashed while landing at Ashgabat International Airport as a result of a dust storm.
 12 of the 54 people on board were killed.

 Aircraft

-The aircraft involved was an IL-18V with tail number of CCCP-75765 and a serial number of 181003404.
+The aircraft involved was an Il-18V with tail number of CCCP-75765 and a serial number of 181003404.
 The aircraft was launched on 28 June 1961 and was transferred to Turkmenistan Airlines.
 At the time of the crash, the aircraft had 2,098 flight hours and 1,213 landings.

-Crew

-The cockpit crew of Flight 191 consisted of 8 people in the following positions: